-Along with offering consultations and meeting the needs of referring physicians, we continue to push the boundaries of research, finding new ways to use medical imaging to advance the possibilities of patient care.
+The expertise of both our board-certified radiologists and experienced technologists runs the gamut of imaging care.
+Along with consulting with referring physicians, we continue to push the boundaries of research.
+We're always finding new ways to use imaging to advance the possibilities of patient care.

 - Leave jewelry and other valuables at home.

 - Bring a driver's license and insurance card (if you have one).

 - Be sure to arrive at least 15 minutes early.

 At UVA Health, we're using alternatives when we can.
 We're also prioritizing imaging procedures for patients with critical health needs and for lifesaving treatments.

 Q: What is the contrast shortage?

 There is a U.S.-wide shortage in materials used for some imaging scans.
 These contrast materials, called iodinated contrast, help providers diagnose conditions.
 Delivered by an IV, they make it easier to see parts of your body by "contrasting" them from surrounding tissue during some CT scans.

 The low supply is impacting many healthcare facilities, including UVA Health.
 A COVID lockdown in China caused the short supply.

 Because of this shortage, we may need to delay your CT scan.
 In some cases, we might give you another type of exam, like ultrasound, MRI, or X-ray.
 We're making decisions on a patient-by-patient basis.
 If we need to reschedule your imaging exam, we’ll contact you directly.